Welcome to the Computer Vision and Multimedia Lab website.

-The aim of this Bachelor’s thesis in Electronic and Computer Engineering, by Martina Bellotti under the supervision of Virginio Cantoni (co-advisors: Luca Lombardi and Piercarlo Dondi), was the 3D modelling of the Castle of Mirabello, site of the Battle of Pavia in 1525.
-The castle, which is still standing in Pavia but has been merged into other structures, was built between the XIV and XV centuries.
-The 3D reconstructions show the structural and artistic changes that have taken place through time by depicting the castle in the Visconti period (XIV century), the Sforza period (XV-XVI centuries) and the XIX century.
+This project has been realized in 2023.
+The aim of this Bachelor’s thesis in Electronic and Computer Engineering, by Martina Bellotti under the supervision of Virginio Cantoni (co-advisors: Luca Lombardi and Piercarlo Dondi), was the 3D modelling of the Mirabello Castle, site of the Battle of Pavia in 1525.
+The castle, which is still standing in Pavia but has been merged into other structures, was built between the 14th and 15th centuries.
+It was originally built as a two-storey parallelepiped 69.25 meters long, approximately 8 meters wide and 12.80 meters high.
+The planimetric layout was very regular, consisting of ten modules.
+The 3D reconstruction shows the structural and artistic changes occurred through time by depicting the castle in the Visconti period (14th century), the Sforza period (15th-16th centuries) and the 19th century.

-To reach a larger audience, the idea of fusing technology with art has been proposed.
-It is also meant to highlight the ongoing need for renovation and maintenance of the building by showing how the castle has changed from the XIV century to the present.
+The idea of fusing technology with art has been proposed to reach a larger audience.
+It is also meant to highlight the ongoing need for renovation and maintenance of the building by showing how the castle has changed from the 14th century to the present.
 The 3D models can provide a way of representing the monument that is useful to generate impact experiences in the observer, aside from the structural growth of the castle.

 The development of a project on the digital reconstruction of lost artworks arises issues related to: